mwl10/ML_LIB_CS6350/DecisionTree/README.md

 The code for hw 1, i.e. the ID3 code and associated helper functions pre ensemble learning, exists in 'decision_tree_fns.py.'
 The tree_maker function in this file was updated to accomodate random forests such that it takes a new argument, attr_subset_len, which is the number that decides how many features we randomly subsample and consider in deciding the next split.

+### Code within ./perceptron

+There is a jupyter notebook called 'perceptron.ipynb' that runs the experiments, and I converted it to a python script with an associated 'run.sh' file.
+This prints the train and test accuracies for the bank-note dataset with a standard perceptron, a voted perceptron and an averaged perceptron implementation.

 ### Code within ./linear_regression